Cisco Catalyst Center 2.3.7 Data Sheet

 Intelligent issue detection and analysis

 AI-driven personalized baselining: No two networks are the same.
 AI-driven technologies can learn the user trends, services, and application metrics that are specific to your network.
-Cisco DNA Center Assurance can then create a customized performance curve for analytical decisions.
+Catalyst Center Assurance can then create a customized performance curve for analytical decisions.
 The AI-driven baseline for the performance parameters that are unique to your network is constantly adapted as your network grows and changes.
 From there, the AI-driven analytics engine (both on premises and in the Cisco cloud) can make accurate decisions for what is normal and what is not, based on this personalized baseline.

 AI-driven anomaly detection: The system can accurately detect performance issues and ignore unusual but harmless network anomalies.
 This reduces noise while accurately identifying anomalies that have the greatest impact on your network.
 AI-driven predictive analytics and proactive insights allow users to anticipate and prevent failures.
 The machine learning engine can predict increases in Wi-Fi interference, onboarding delays, office traffic load, etc. This is because, in IP networks, a problematic event is often preceded by a benign event or series of events.
 By learning how series of events are correlated to one another, predictive analytics can help network administrators anticipate the unexpected.